memdial/hass-sunpower/README.md

 2. Verify serial suffix: The integration automatically fetches the serial suffix (last 5 characters of PVS serial) from the PVS during initialization.
 If auto-fetch fails, the integration will raise an error.
 The serial suffix is used as the password for LocalAPI authentication.

-3. Check logs: Look for messages like "PVS at [IP] supports LocalAPI" or "PVS at [IP] using legacy CGI endpoints" to confirm which API is being used.

-4. Force legacy mode: If LocalAPI causes issues, you can temporarily work around it by modifying the firmware build check (not recommended for production).
+3. Check logs: Look in Home Assistant logs for connection errors or authentication failures during integration setup.

 ### API Type Detection

-To see which API your system is using:
-1. Check Home Assistant logs during integration setup
-2. Look for log entries mentioning "LocalAPI" or "Legacy CGI"
-3. The integration title will show the firmware version and API type (e.g., "PVS 2024.5.61840 (LocalAPI)")
+The integration automatically detects and uses the appropriate API based on firmware version:
+- Firmware build >= 61840: Uses LocalAPI automatically
+- Older firmware: Uses legacy CGI endpoints automatically
+- No configuration needed - the integration handles this transparently

 ### Missing solar production.
 Appears that the Sunpower meter has disappeared from the device list